KilliKrate/Software-Documentation-G6/docs/software project management plan.md

  ### 1.1 Purpose and Scope
  Lezioni alla Pari is an online desktop application designed to streamline knowledge sharing between people inside a closed environment: any group can use our platform to create lessons in the form of illustrated documents or video, in order to instruct their peers on subjects of interest.
 Quizzes are also available as a tool to summarize (in the case of a company) or test (in the case of a class) the understanding of the subject.

- Anyone can use this application: from sports groups and classrooms, to project teams and companies, the application uses a simple and straightforward structure so that anyone can pick up the program and immediately start learning without needing to check any user guide or manual.
+ Anyone can use this application: from sports groups and classrooms, to project teams and companies, the application uses a simple and straightforward structure so that anyone can pick up the program and immediately start learning without the need to check any user guide or manual.
 This is particularly important because this application is meant to cater to a wide demographic: a kid in a classroom should be able to use the program as well as a new intern in a big company.

  The software will allow people to create a course, which will contain lessons on a set of topics.
 The authors of a course can decide to invite people as collaborators, which will actively populate the course and work together with the author, or a student, an individual that can only read and watch lessons.
 Automated quizzes can also be created and completed, and the author and collaborators will be able to check the answers given if needed.